Curriculum Vitae

 Co-Founder and Lead Director, Portuguese Canadian History Project (2008-ongoing)

-• Identified and facilitated the transfer of 10 records collections from private individuals and organizations into the care of the Clara Thomas Archives and Special Collections.
+• Facilitated the donation of 10 historical records collections from private individuals and organizations to the care of the CTASC.

-• Curated “The Portuguese in Toronto, 1953-2013” travelling exhibition and digital (AR) guide, and showed it in eleven different locations (2013).
+• Curated “The Portuguese in Toronto, 1953-2013” travelling exhibition and AR companion, which was shown in eleven locations in Ontario (2013).

 TEACHING EXPERIENCE

-Course director, “Living History: Creating History in the Greater Toronto Area,” Department of History, Glendon College, York University
+Course director, “Living History: Creating History in the Greater Toronto Area,” Department of History, Glendon College, York University, 4000-level, Fall, 2020, Fall-Winter 2021-2022, Fall-Winter 2022-2023

 Course director, “The Development of Toronto,” Department of History, York University